Webinars

 Hosts: AIB-Oceania Annual Research Symposium

-Time: 26 November 2022
+Date: November 26, 2022

 Join us in person on 26 November 2022 for Research Workshops with outstanding instructors – Tine Köhler, Bo Nielsen and Noemi Sinkovics – visiting from interstate and overseas and hosted by QUT Faculty of Business and Law, Gardens Point Campus, Brisbane Australia.